Singapore’s New Fair Consideration Framework (FCF)

 - Companies seeking new Employment Pass (EP) applications must advertise the positions on a new jobs bank administered by the Singapore Workforce Development Agency (WDA).
 Each advertisement must be open to Singaporeans, and comply with the Tripartite Guidelines on Fair Employment Practices, and run for at least 14 calendar days.

-Additional scrutiny for companies which may have discriminatory HR practices
+Additional scrutiny for companies that may have discriminatory HR practices

 Playing a pro-active role, MOM and other government agencies will also identify companies that can improve their hiring and career development practices.
 For example, companies with a disproportionately low concentration of Singaporean PMEs compared to others within their industry.